nidafarooqui/documentation-erp/docs/assemble-api/graph-selection.md

 Displays a loop modal to decide where to place the loop in your graph.

-1. `Block Name` : The name of the loop.
+1. `Block Name` : The name of the loop.Try to avoid any special character.

 2. `Insert 'Loop Start' before`: Before which service/node should the start of the loop be added.